Care home practitioner

 Discover what's on offer at your school on Apprenticeships.scot.

-You would register with the Scottish Social Services Council (SSSC) and have approved membership of the Protecting Vulnerable Groups (PVG) Scheme run by Disclosure Scotland.
+You must have approved membership of the Protecting Vulnerable Groups (PVG) scheme, run by Disclosure Scotland.

 A driving licence is useful and may be required for some roles.